gekoke/resume/main.typ

 = Summary
 Software enthusiast and open-source contributor with nearly 7 years of experience, a knack for Linux systems, and an interest in cybersecurity.
-Most proficient in traditional object-oriented languages, but a polyglot with a penchant for functional paradigms at heart.
+Most proficient in mainstream object-oriented languages, but a polyglot with a penchant for functional paradigms at heart.

 = Work Experience
 #experience(